vickyphung/blackjack/README.md

 If your first two cards are an Ace, and a Ten or Face Card = Blackjack!

-Unsolved Problems:
-Ace card isn't always evaluated correctly.
-There is no game over notice when the deck runs out of cards.

 Contact at vickyphung@gmail.com.
 Thanks!